Pri-OA/Health-Wellness-Data-Analytics-Case-study-Bellabeat---R/README.md

-# Bellabeat-Smart-Device-Usage-Analysis
+# 🌿 Bellabeat-Smart-Device-Usage-Analysis
 End-to-end data analysis case study analyzing smart fitness device data to uncover user behavior trends and deliver strategic marketing recommendations for Bellabeat, a women-focused health tech company.

-## 🌿 Bellabeat Smart Device Usage Analysis

-📌 Overview
+## 📌 Overview

 This is a data analysis case study completed as part of the Google Data Analytics Professional Certificate.
 The goal was to analyze smart device fitness data to uncover how users interact with their devices — and translate those insights into actionable marketing recommendations for Bellabeat, a health-focused tech company for women.

-🏢 About Bellabeat
+## 🏢 About Bellabeat

 Bellabeat is a high-tech wellness company focused on empowering women through data-driven.
 It was founded in 2013 by Urška Sršen and Sando Mur.
 The company develops health-focused smart products that collect data on activity, sleep, stress, and reproductive health — empowering women with knowledge about their own wellness.

-🎯 Business Task
+## 🎯 Business Task

 Bellabeat’s ecosystem enables users to better understand their habits and make informed lifestyle decisions.
 This project analyzes Fitbit smart device usage data to identify trends and behavioral patterns, and use those insights to guide Bellabeat's marketing strategy.